AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 # Bresser 3CH Data Format

 The sensor sends 15 identical packages of 40 bits each ~60s.
-The bits are PWM modulated with On Off Keying.
+The bits are Pulse Wide Coded with On-Off Keying.
 Transmissions also include channel code, sync id, batt-low, and test/sync.

 Each transmission is 40 bits long (i.e. 29 ms, 36 incl. preamble).